Karin N.

 Discovering that I had options for cancer treatment was very empowering for me.
 Realizing that I can get a second opinion, as many opinions as I want, really, was vital to my recovery.
 I found a place that gave me the knowledge that I needed.
 Later, when it came to addressing the lymphedema, CTCA was right there at the cutting edge, offering the right treatment.

 I was also touched by how the providers there treated my husband.
 He was my caregiver, and it meant so much that he was included in everything.
 My Care Team was concerned about his welfare, too.
-That’s integrative care for real.
+That’s supportive care for real.

 Today, I can play games with my twin grandchildren.
 I can play bass and keyboards again in our basement sound studio, and I can high-five my co-workers.
 Not long ago, all of these movements were impossibly painful.
 Sometimes, I still wear the compression sleeve, but this will reduce over time.